Vintage black and white photo of Black man in derby hat and suit playing trumpet

 Gordon Parks

 Gordon Parks bought his first camera, a Voigtländer Brillant, at a Seattle pawnshop for $7.50 around 1937.
-The photography clerks who developed his first roll of film saw potential in his work and encouraged him to pursue photography.
+The photography clerks who developed his first film roll saw potential in his work and encouraged him to pursue photography.
 Years later, he would become the first African American on the staff of Life magazine.
 “I saw that the camera could be a weapon against poverty, against racism, against all sorts of social wrongs,” he said.
 “I knew at that point I had to have a camera.”

 Parks also was the first Black director of a major film, Shaft, which played a significant role in shaping the blaxploitation genre.
 It was a box office hit in 1971, earning enough money to save MGM from looming bankruptcy.
 Parks was also a talented pianist, writer, and painter.
-We’re simply stunned by his work and dedication to social justice.
+We’re stunned by his work and dedication to social justice.

 Jesse Leroy Brown